Add google analytics to Astro with Partytown

 </script>

-2. Add a type attribute and set it to text/partytown to both scripts.
-This tells partytown which script tags to handle.
+2. Add a type attribute and set it to text/partytown for both script tags.
+This informs Partytown which script tags to handle.

 Layout.astro